 Some things to consider while here:

 This is not a job.
 It's not a paid position.
 It's design is to help you develop a web presence and build a backlog of material.
-You can leverage that against the fans you gain above what you already do and that should help you with sales as you'll be seen each and every week, strengthening your position online, and with a little luck, get to be better known through the endeavor.
+You can leverage that against the fans you gain above those you already have and that should help you with sales as you'll be seen each and every week, strengthening your position online, and with a little luck you’ll get to be better known through the endeavor.

-This is not a collective or co-op and we are not a group.
+This is not a collective or co-op and we are not a group in the traditional sense of the term.
 We're coming together because we have a similar purpose in creating great comics content.
 If you've been invited, your work has been seen and the inviting member of Team ScriptGraphics feels you'd be a good fit for this project.
 Outside of the things we ask for in the invitation, there's only one other thing we'd like you to do: complete what you start.
-This year we're opening it up to members of the groups we're a part of online or have met at various shows and comic cons too!
+This year we're opening it up to members of the groups we're a part of online or have met at various shows and comic cons.

 You don't work for me or ScriptGraphics.
 You work for yourself, but by allying yourself in this project we'll create a different kind of brand for online strips.
-Think 60's and early 70's Kirby Thor and Fantastic Four comics done with a 2016/2017 technical and digital assist.
+Think 60's and early 70's Kirby Thor and Fantastic Four comics done with a contemporary technical and digital assist.
 You own your work and can use it as you see fit in any way additional to what you do for yourself through us.
 We're hoping that by being in a diverse and creatively inventive group you'll be inspired to do your best work ever.
 (Please note, I know some invited creators are already motivated to do their best work.
 Use this opportunity to take some chances you might not ordinarily take doing work for someone else.
 Feel free to push your own personal boundaries!)
+Know also that you HAVE to bring your ‘A’ game.
+You’re going to be competing (albeit friendly) with others who will be bringing their ‘A’ game and five creative editors look at what comes in and votes on who participates.
+This keeps it fair.

-You need a cover page to start the strip (see my examples below) and a logo with whatever creators are involved in the production of your strip.
-The logo should carry over and be on each strip.
-I'd also suggest having the © symbol and date, along with the creators name somewhere on each strip.
+You need a cover page to start the strip (see the URL below for examples) and a logo with whatever creators are involved in the production of your strip.
+The logo should carry over and be on each strip but doesn’t have to.
+As the creator you get to decide that.
+I'd also suggest having the © symbol and date, along with the all the creator names involved somewhere on each strip.
+File this under promotion.
+If you have a place online were people can see more of your work, include the URL to us and we’ll see it gets put with the strip you do.
+Promote, promote, promote… we say!

 Examples can be found at: http://is.gd/TY0Q51

-ALL THOSE COMMITTING TO THIS PROJECT - Your cover page and 15 preliminary strips should be in by Feb.
-1, 2016 (Aug.
-1st for mid year invitees), with a brief synopsis of what you'd like to do.
+ALL THOSE COMMITTING TO THIS PROJECT - Send an overview write-up of what you have in mind to do as soon as possible.
+This counts as your cover letter for being in the project.
+Your cover page and 15 preliminary strips should be in by Feb.
+15, 2018.
 Understand that we know projects change or sometimes take on a life of their own over the life of the project.
 This is to be expected in a vibrant and creative environment.
 Just give a brief overview of what you're starting with for now.
 That will suffice.

 Again, see: http://is.gd/TY0Q51 for examples of the cover page and how the write-ups are handled.
 Click any cover page to see how a bio page will look when you send your info.

 The second site is where we'll actually post the strips for viewing.
-This is where we get to wow not only your potential fan base but each other (so bring your 'A' game).
+This is where you get to wow not only your potential fan base but each other (so again, bring your 'A' game).

-Over the two years we've been doing The ADAPT™ Project the participants have grown their audience from 1800 viewers on some sporadic strips to a whopping 3000 per strip for participants that haven't missed a deadline.
+Over the three years we've been doing The ADAPT™ Project the participants have grown the overall audience for the Project to a whopping 350, 000+ for the participants that haven't missed a deadline.
 Not all strips tap in at the higher end but all are doing pretty good.
-With the internet all things are possible and this year we're aiming our sights on 10, 000 viewers per strip.
+With the internet all things are possible and this year we're aiming our sights on 750, 000 viewers or 100, 000 viewers per strip.
 Lofty? perhaps.
 Possible?
-Absolutely!
+Given what we’ve already accomplished: Absolutely!